 Historically, the HCM has used a single performance measure as the basis for defining LOS.
 However, in the HCM 2010, the LOS is separated for automobile and non-automobile modes.
 Based on traveler perception research for pedestrians and bicyclists, it was found that a wide variety of factors should be considered in assessing the quality of service for non-automobile road users.
 Therefore, a methodology for evaluating each mode was developed to mathematically combine various factors into a score.
 Exhibit 7-7 presents the range of scores associated with each LOS for pedestrian and bicycle travel modes.

 Exhibit 7-7.
-LOS chiena for pedesthan and bicycle modes. a for pedestrian and bicycle modes.
-(2) -- --
+LOS criteria for pedestrian and bicycle modes.
+(2)